Rug Weaving Materials

 on the development of the kilim rugs manufactoring.
 The rich pastures

-and lush mountain meadows allow breeding ship, and they give
+and lush mountain meadows allow breeding sheep, and they give

 plenty of wool.
 Because of that, the major material used in